Launch Your IT Career with a Computer Science Degree!

 Train here.
 Work anywhere.
 This is a flexible career path with opportunity for remote work, travel and everything in-between.
-Technology is fundamental to business operations across all industries, and degrees in IT increase your value to employers, no matter the industry you work in.
+Technology is fundamental to business operations across all industries, and a computer science degree can increase your value to employers, no matter the industry you work in.

-Our degrees in Computer Science, Computer Information Systems (CIS) and Cybersecurity launch students into high-paying jobs as software developers, cybersecurity experts, systems administrators and more.
-You don't need a background in computers to take our classes.
-All offer hands-on experience and internships, providing you the foundation to jump into this high-demand industry.
-Southwestern's small classes mean you get personalized instruction directly from your professor, and you can study full-time, part-time or online—whatever fits your life.
+Our Computer Science degree sets students up to transfer to any four-year public Oregon university, paving the way for them to get into high-paying jobs as software developers, cybersecurity analysts and more.
+You don’t need a background in computers to take our classes.
+We offer hands-on experience and internships, providing you the foundation to jump into this high-demand industry.
+Southwestern’s small classes mean you get personalized instruction directly from your professor, and you can study full-time, part-time or online—whatever fits your life.

 Specific overview, class descriptions and courses you’ll take for each degree/certificate.

-“Right after graduating from Southwestern, I landed a job locally.
-The knowledge and experience I gained during the program helped me to move up in my career quickly.
-I’m managing and testing the deployment of over 300 new devices during a transition to a new robust healthcare system.
+“Right after graduating I landed a job locally.
+The knowledge and experience gained during the program helped me to move up in my career quickly.
+I’m managing the deployment of over 300 new devices during a transition to a new robust healthcare system.
 It takes a lot of hard work and perseverance to graduate from college and that is what is required to be successful in the technology field.”

 MEET YOUR INSTRUCTOR